mjhea0/flaskr-tdd/README.md

 ## Changelog

-This tutorial was last updated on June 3rd, 2022:
+This tutorial was last updated on October 17th, 2023:

+- **10/17/2023**:
+  - Updated to Python 3.12.0 and bumped all other dependencies.
 - **06/03/2022**:
   - Updated to Python 3.10.4 and bumped all other dependencies.
 - **10/14/2020**: